cdimascio/py-readability-metrics/README.md

 ### Lix

-Lix (abbreviation of Swedish läsbarhetsindex, "readability index") is a readability measure for Scandinavian and West European languages developed bu Carl-Hugo Björnsson.
+Lix (abbreviation of Swedish läsbarhetsindex, "readability index") is a readability measure for Scandinavian and West European languages developed by Carl-Hugo Björnsson.
 It is defined as the sum of average sentence length and the percentage of words with more than six letters.

 **_call:_**